swisscom/cf-reverse-proxy/README.md

 ## How to use

 1. Clone this repo
-1. Change the `host` in `manifest.yml` to something that isn't taken yet
 1. Change the entry in `services` in `manifest.yml` from `my-elk` to the name of your ELK instance in Cloud Foundry
 1. Run `cf push`